kaelanelson/CS205-Final-Project/Writeup/ModelAndData.md

 135 30
 ```

 Each row holds a single edge between two nodes.
-In the example above, there are 5 edges and 8 nodes.
+In the example above, there are 5 edges and 8 nodes. for the ego-Facebook dataset, the nodes (circles) would represent the id of a Facebook user.
+For example, User 285 is friends with three other users: 186, 176, and 108.
 The resulting graph could be represented visually as:

 ![graph](graph.png)